25 Business Expenses Can You Claim in Your Taxes as a Limited Company

 Your public company pays lower corporate taxes when doing community service.
-You can claim a tax credit by deducting your subscription from all corporate profits before paying taxes.
-We explain this in more detail in our information section on donating to charity.
+You can claim a tax credit by deducting your subscription from all corporate profits before paying taxes indirectly.
+We explain this in more detail in our information in another section.

 HMRC does not allow child custody as a legitimate business expense.
 However, the employees themselves (including directors of limited companies) can claim tax relief with the payment of their salaries up to a certain amount.